 The residences would be constructed in accordance with all County zoning guidelines and regulations.
 Lot sizes range from a minimum of 7,500 sf to a maximum of approximately 16,000 sf.
-One single-family house would be developed per each lot.
-House development footprints are no more than 40 percent of the square footage of each lot, leaving at least 60 percent for yard coverage.
-Setbacks for houses are 20 feet for front and back yards and 5 feet for side yards.
-Houses do not exceed 36 feet in height or 3 stories.
+One single-family house would be developed per each lot in accordance with the Ascension Heights Design Handbook (Design Handbook) developed by the project applicant and included as Appendix J. The Design Handbook provides massing, height, square footage, and setback requirements and restrictions while providing design requirements for garages, roofs, skylights, solar and wind powered systems, mechanical equipment and antennae, chimneys, structural materials, and building colors.
+In addition, the Design Handbook provide recommendation for homeowners to incorporate sustainable architecture into each home and proposes five groups of architectural styles for homeowner consideration: Arts and Crafts, Cottage, Adobe Ranch, American Farmhouse, and Prairie School.
+In accordance with the Design Handbook, hHouse development footprints are no more than 40 percent of the square footage of each lot, leaving at least 60 percent for yard coverage.
+Setbacks for houses are-would be 20 feet for front and back yards and 5 feet for side yards.
+Houses de-would not exceed 36 feet in height or 3 stories.
 As discussed above, all residential structures would be designed to be consistent with surrounding neighborhoods, to minimize erosion, to maximize soil stability, and to screen existing viewsheds from the new development while still minimizing obstruction of solar access per each residence.